Background Events - June 1940

 Early

-on the 12th, Italian submarine MICCA laid mines off Alexandria.
+the 12th, Italian submarine MICCA laid mines off

 Light

-cruiser DELHI departed Gibraltar to patrol off the Canary Islands.
-On
+DELHI departed Gibraltar to patrol off the Canary

 the South Atlantic Station.